yeralin/BehavioralLPs/README.md

 * How did you handle questions and/or resistance?
 * Were you able to get people comfortable with the change?
 ### Answer

+> S:
+> * Goals, S-team, 4 metrics
+> * One of them was ABL metric
+> * Summary campaign reports
+> * S-team deprioritized
+> * Direction to Pivot
+> * Demoralizing news, OE tasks, less strict
+>
+> T:
+> * Break news not to lose motivation/morale
+>
+> A:
+> * First worked with PM
+> * With Pivot, better usage insights
+> * Resolve long-standing tech debt
+>
+> R:
+> * Crafted a careful message
+> * During all team meeting, broke the news
+> * While processing, shared "usage insights" finding (Customer Obsession)
+> * Intejected by one engineer about OE tasks, tech debt
+> * Shared on deprecating all solutions in favor of this
+> * Saw smiles
+>
+> Reflection:
+> * Patient and analyze before communicating
+> * Understand implications and prep action plan
+> * Guide through transition
+> * Maintain trust and motivation

 **S:** At Amazon teams operate according to goals of different levels.
 For example, S-team goal is one of the most important ones since it is coming from the senior leadership level.
 Our project was part of an S-team goal to deliver 4 upper funnel metrics.
 Our team was responsible for delivering Brand Lift metric which would tell you brand awareness levels of your brand using combination of RCT (Randomized Control Trial) A/B experiments and Modeled Brand Lift estimations.
 The metrics were supposed to be included as part of the Summary Campaign Reports that typically receive majority of traffic from advertisers at Amazon Ads.
 However, a month before the release, I received news that the entire S-team goal was deprioritized, and our metric was no longer to be exposed on the report.
 Instead, the direction from leadership was that we take a pivot and integrate our metric as part of our Studies page which would take at least another 3 months to complete.
-I quickly realized that it would be a big bummer for my engineering team since they were working hard for the past 6 months to deliver this metric, and many have already anticipated that after the launch the team can take a breather and work on awaited Operational Excellence tasks under less strict timelines.
+I quickly realized that it would be very demoralizing news for my engineering team since they were working hard for the past 6 months to deliver this metric, and many have already anticipated that after the launch the team can take a breather and work on awaited Operational Excellence tasks under less strict timelines.

 **T:** My task was to break the news to my team yet to deliver it in a form where they would not lose motivation and lose morale from the fact that their project will extend for another three months.